Azure/iot-central/additional_resources.md

 - [iotc-twinviewer](https://github.com/iot-for-all/iotc-twinviewer) - tool to view current state of the device twin

 ## companion experiences
-- [contoso-drive-support](https://github.com/iot-for-all/contoso-drive-support) - an IoT Central companion experience that demonstrates how to build a custom web app for a support technician operating a fleet management solution
-- [contoso-drive-simulator](https://github.com/iot-for-all/contoso-drive-simulator) - an IoT Central companion experience that demonstrates how to build a web app that does device simulation (use with the Contoso-Drive Support application)
-- [iot-central-aad-app](https://github.com/iot-for-all/iot-central-aad-app) - authenticate and use IoT Central control and data plane APIs
 - [iotc-go](https://github.com/iot-for-all/iotc-go) - demonstrates using the IoT Central APIs in a Golang command-line tool
 - [iotc-query](https://github.com/iot-for-all/iotc-query) - demonstrates using the query APIs currently in private preview
 - [iotc-migrator](https://github.com/iot-for-all/iotc-migrator) - companion experience for moving device between IoT Central applications or to a pure PaaS solution